sigmf/SigMF/README.md

 ## SigMF Python Package

 If you are interested in using SigMF within Python, we recommend using our Python package which lives within this repo, and works with Python 3.6 and higher.
+This module is distributed freely under the terms GNU Lesser GPL v3 License.

 ### Installation